talostrading/sonic/README.md

 For more information, see `docs/`.

+Using `sonic` in your own package might require `export GOPRIVATE=github.com/talostrading/sonic`.

 ## Peculiarities
 ### Async preemption
 If, for some reason, you have a single goroutine which ends up waiting for more than 10ms for something to happen, sonic will crash on Linux due to epoll_wait being interrupted by the signal SIGURG.
 This happens because, by default, the Go runtime non-cooperatively preempts goroutines which are idle for more than 10ms.
 To turn off this behaviour, set `GODEBUG=asyncpreemptoff=1` before running your binary.